jpmattern/roms-darwin/README.md

 ROMS-Darwin is an implementation of the [Darwin ecosystem model](http://darwinproject.mit.edu/) in the Regional Ocean Modeling System ([ROMS](https://www.myroms.org/)).
 It permits running Darwin in a regional configuration.

+## Getting started

+To get started using ROMS-Darwin, we recommend using the Darwin 6 phytoplankton 4 zooplankton setup, and to follow [these instructions](darwin/README.md).

 ## Documentation

 As of now, there is no official documentation available for ROMS-Darwin in this repository, and we will attempt to add documentation on demand.
-If there are specific aspects or components you would like to see documented, please raise an issue, and we will prioritize its addition.
+If there are specific aspects or components you would like to see documented, please raise a GitHub issue.

 ## Work in progress / features not yet implemented